drumm-mv/bikesharing/README.md

 ![image_name](/Resources/Story_page4.png)

-The "User Trips by Gender by Weekday" heatmap reiterates the percentage of "male" riders, but also shows an increased percentage of "unknown" gender among non-subscribed customers.
+The "User Trips by Gender by Weekday" heatmap reiterates the percentage of "male" riders, but also shows an nearly even use by all genders among non-subscribed customers.

 ![image_name](/Resources/Story_page5.png)

 ## Summary:
-The users of bikes appears to be disproportionately male and this usage appears to be during work commute.
+The subscribers appear to be disproportionately male and this usage appears to be primarily during work commute.

 Two additional visualizations that I would perform with the given dataset would be to map the top 100 starting/ending locations by weekday as well as to map the top 100 starting/ending locations by gender.